 The vast majority of our findings are based on using and comparing the boots in actual, human-powered backcountry skiing.
-Since this is how you will use them, we feel it is important to test that way.
+Since this is how you will use them, we feel it is important to test them that way.
 We also know that truly robust findings are based on this "real world" testing.
 We also skied a little bit at ski areas and do a few simple "lab" tests.

 Mainly, we skinned uphill.
 We also cramponed and booted in each pair of footwear.
-While doing so we monitor for range of motion and friction within that range of motion.
+While doing so, we monitor for range of motion and friction within that range of motion.
 Finally, we measure cuff range of motion with a table and an inclinometer placed on some rearward part of the boot.
-We remove the liner, flex the shell all the way forward and take a measurement.
+We remove the liner, flex the shell all the way forward, and take a measurement.
 We then take another measurement with the cuff flexed all the way back.
 The difference between these two measurements is the cuff range of motion, in degrees.

 Each pair of boots, in size 26.5 or 27, is weighed on our calibrated and verified digital postal scale.
+Our weight data in the primary chart includes metric and imperial units, shell and liner weights, and we've done some of the math for you on the weight of one boot and for the pair.

 Comfort and Fit